 Focusing Your Studies

-Within the liberal art setting at Cedar Crest College the Integrated Studio Art Major is designed to engage the student in extensive studio practice and art history while combining studies within a chosen discipline outside of the visual and performing arts.
+Within the liberal art setting at Cedar Crest College the Art Major is designed to engage the student in extensive studio practice and art history while combining studies within a chosen discipline outside of the visual and performing arts.
 Integration within the liberal arts model provides the student with a holistic foundation that guides the evolution of their studio art interests into formative career paths.

 - Art and business: This focus positions you to work in galleries and museums, work for a nonprofit organization, or to become an entrepreneur and market your own artwork.

 - Art and communication: If you would like to pursue advertising, graphic design, and/or public relations work, this focus is for you.